What is a solar farm? Costs, land needs & more

 Utility-scale solar farms sell their power by entering Purchase-Power Agreements for their generation on the wholesale electricity market.
 This can be done using electricity marketplaces such as LevelTen Energy.

-According to LevelTen Energy’s P25 index, in Q4 2019, solar power traded at $27.40 per MWh.
-(The P25 index shows the 25th percentile of PPAs [25% of PPAs traded for less than this, while 75% traded for higher] and thus is a pretty conservative figure).
+According to LevelTen Energy’s P25 national index, in Q4 2021, solar power traded at $29.75 per MWh.
+The P25 index shows the 25th percentile of PPAs traded for less than this, while 75% traded for higher, and thus is a pretty conservative figure.

-These, of course, are just average figures, and will vary based on factors such as solar power production in your area and the going rate for solar generation in the wholesale market.
+These, of course, are just average figures.
+Your actual revenue can vary significantly based on factors such as solar power production in your area and the going rate for solar generation in the wholesale market.

 Moreover, do note that there are wide variations in PPA values based on the wholesale electricity prices in your Regional Transmission Organization area.